dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2889: Economic measures can enhance personal autonomy.
+### T2889: Personal freedom and autonomy stem from economic growth.

 |Support|
 |---|